Vehicle registration plates of Vatican City

 Vehicle registration plates of official road vehicles registered in Vatican City use the prefix SCV (Status Civitatis Vaticanae) followed by a series of digits while vehicle registration plates of residential road vehicles registered in Vatican City use the prefix CV (Città del Vaticano) followed by a series of digits.
-The Pope's car carries the registration SCV 1 in red lettering and the rest of the cars that the Pope can be inside, also carry red letters.
+The Popemobile carries the registration SCV 1 in red lettering.
+The other vehicles that the Pope uses also carry red letters.

 The international vehicle registration code for the Vatican City is V. Vatican registration plates does not incorporate this code.
 When driving outside of the Vatican, as a contracting party of the Geneva Convention on Road Traffic, the distinguishing sign of the country of registration must be displayed on the rear of the vehicle, in black letters on a white background having the shape of an ellipse.